Hello Cardano CourseLessons1. Hello World

 console.log("Your mnemonic phrases are:", mnemonic);

-• brew method to generate a new mnemonic phrase
+• Use the brew method to generate a new mnemonic phrase.

 Initialize the wallet and get the wallet address